Pablojox/analyze-transactions-python/README.md

 - Use the DataFrame to create a chart with Seaborn and Matplotlib to visualize the data.

 The code to solve this project can be found [HERE]()

+## ⚙️ Setup and Usage
+First, download this repository and use the following command in your terminal to install dependencies and create the `.env` file:

+    make install

+Once the installation is complete, edit the `.env` file with the corresponding data.
+When you have finished editing the `.env` file, use the following command in your terminal to run the code:

+    make run